Last updated on September 10th, 2023

 Half of our children are kept underweight by the 'middle-size' approach

-Because the median BMI, or 100 percent weight-for-height, is in the middle, it's going to be wrong for almost all our kids.
+Because the median BMI, or 100 percent weight-for-height, is in the middle, it's going to be wrong for roughly half of our kids.
 That's because by definition, half the kids that sex and age have a lower BMI, and half have a higher BMI.
 That's what a 'median'is.

 I'm not worried about the kids whose true healthy weight is below the calculator's target.
 The 'extra' weight will be used for growth.
 It won't do any harm.
-As I explain in THIS post there are some good arguments for aiming high.
+As I explain in my main weight-restoration page there are some good arguments for aiming high.

 The kids who are in danger are those who need to track at a higher BMI.
 With the middle-size-fits-all method, the weight target is a gift to their eating disorder.